vectordotdev/vector/website/highlights/2020-06-10-consolidate-and-beautify-validate.md

 tags: ["type: enhancement", "domain: ux"]
 ---

 We gave `vector validate` some touching up to make it look better, and feel nicer to use.
+This was heavily inspired by the fantastic `linkerd validate` command.

 Take a gander at the new output on a good valid configuration: